InnovaPolitica/Pawah-tech-for-human-rights/CONTRIBUTING.md

 ## Communication channels

 Do you have a chat room or email list you use to discuss this project?
 List them all here!
 Provide clear contact info, and outline the process for getting in touch, for anyone with questions.

+# If you are in distreess and need help in relation to digital security and human rights protection?
+Please, write to us immediately.